cypress-io/cypress-documentation/content/guides/getting-started/testing-react.md

 </code-block>
 </code-group>

-### What else should you test in this component?
+### What Else Should You Test in This Component?

+In the above tests, we arranged and asserted, but didn't act on the component.
-We should also test that when a user interacts with the component by clicking the "increment" and "decrement" buttons that the value of `count` changes.
+We should should also test that when a user interacts with the component by clicking the "increment" and "decrement" buttons that the value of `count` changes.

 I want to pause here, though.